Welcome to Robert’s website…..

 Keep up to date with all of Robert’s upcoming performances both here in the UK and around the world

-Rob's disc of Hungarian works will be released by Champs Hill Records in September 2017.
-Including Bartok Contrasts, Dohnanyi Sextet and the world premiere recording of 'Chamber Folk Music' by Tibor Serly, he is joined by members of the Gould Piano Trio, horn player Alec Frank-Gemmill and viola player David Adams.Composer Mark Boden is composing a clarinet concerto for Rob, to be premiered in March 2018 with the BBC National Orchestra of Wales in Cardiff....Read more
+Rob’s disc of Hungarian works was released by Champs Hill Records in September 2017.
+Including Bartok Contrasts, Dohnanyi Sextet and the world premiere recording of ‘Chamber Folk Music’ by Tibor Serly, he is joined by members of the Gould Piano Trio, horn player Alec Frank-Gemmill and viola player David Adams....Read more

 ..a terrific account of the Weber Clarinet Quintet, dazzlingly dispatched by Robert Plane.